RichCini/LomasBoards/README.md

 (https://texelec.com/product/rgbtohdmi-ttl/?highlight=hdmi).
 This one works very well and can be used for more than just this setup.

+Regarding memory devices, the design seems to be very sensitive to device speeds (i.e. EPROM and SRAM).
+The character generator EPROM is a D2732A which is a 250ns device.
+The original SRAM are stacked 6264-15 (150ns) chips which I replaced with 62256-10 (100ns) devices with some adjustments to the circuit.
+I temporarily used 55ns chips, and those resulted in screen artifacts.
+PAL device speeds are either 7ns or 15ns depending on the device.

-I have a single MS-DOS 3.1 disk image which is also posted.
-I use a standard Gotek interface.
+I have a single MS-DOS 3.1 disk image which is posted.
+MS-DOS 2.1 disks are also in the archive but I haven't tried them.
+I use a standard Gotek interface with the images converted to the HFE format.
 The disk is a standard 360k IBM-PC format.